 Suggested article: Survival Skills Your Great Grandparents Had That You Don’t

-You might be the best specialist there is and chances are that your employer will have a hard time finding a replacement for you.
+You might be the best specialist there is out there.
+Chances are that your employer will have a hard time finding a replacement for you.
 That’s really great and might seem convenient, but you have to consider that in an extended disaster situation, your specialization will not work in your favor.
 If you invest all your time and energy into learning only a particular set of skills, you will find out the hard way that being the best public relations specialist or an excellent accountant will not help you when it hits the fan.

 Now don’t get me wrong, I’m not saying that you should not invest time into developing your job skills or building your career.
 I just want to raise awareness that, we as functional individuals of today’s changing society, we should learn more about the lost ways if we want to be prepared for the worst.